-In this section, we conduct experiments based on two real traces, i.e., Dublin bus trace [19] and Seattle bus trace [20].
+In this section, we conduct experiments based on two real traces, i.e., Dublin bus trace [17] and Seattle bus trace [18].
 The city plan of Dublin is not grid-based, and thus the Dublin bus trace is used to test our Algorithms 1 and 2 for the general scenario in Section III.
-Meanwhile, The city plan of Seattle is partially grid-based, and thus the Seattle bus trace is used to test our algorithms for both the general scenario in Section III and the Manhattan grid scenario in Section IV.
+The city plan of Seattle is partially grid-based, and thus the Seattle bus trace is used to test our algorithms for both the general scenario in Section III and the Manhattan grid scenario in Section IV.

-For the Dublin bus trace, we focus on the part within Dublin's central area, which is a $80,000 \times 80,000$ square feet area as shown in Fig. 8.
+For the Dublin bus trace, we focus on the part within Dublin's central area, which is a $80,000 \times 80,000$ square foot area, as shown in Fig. 9.
 The Dublin bus trace includes bus ID, longitude, latitude, and vehicle journey ID.
 The vehicle journey is a given run on a journey pattern, which corresponds to our concept of the traffic flow.
 Buses with the same vehicle journey ID have similar routing paths in terms of longitude and latitude.
-To obtain the number of attracted customers, we assume that each bus in Dublin carries 100 passengers (who are potential customers for the shop) per day on average.
+To obtain the number of attracted customers, we assume that each bus in Dublin carries 100 people (who are potential customers) per day on average.

-For the Seattle bus trace, we also focus on the part within Seattle's central area, which is a $10^4 \times 10^4$ square feet area as shown in Fig. 9.
+For the Seattle bus trace, we focus on the part within Seattle's central area, which is a $10^4 \times 10^4$ square foot area, as shown in Fig. 10.
 The Seattle bus trace includes bus ID, x-coordinate, y-coordinate, and route ID.
 Each route is regarded as a traffic flow.
 Buses with the same route ID have similar routing paths in terms of x and y coordinates.
-To obtain the number of attracted customers, we assume that each bus in Seattle carries 200 passengers per day in average.
+To obtain the number of attracted customers, we assume that each bus in Seattle carries 200 people per day on average.

-According to the amount of passing traffic flows, all the street intersections in both traces are classified into city's center, city, or suburb.
+According to the amount of passing traffic flows, all the street intersections in both traces are classified into the city's center, city, or suburb.
 This is used to observe the impact of the shop location.
-Then, in our experiments, three utility functions are used.
+Our experiments use three utility functions.
 The first one is the threshold utility function in Eq.
 1. The second one is the decreasing utility function i in Eq.
 2, which decays linearly.
-The third one is the decreasing utility function ii, which is defined as the following:
+The third one is the decreasing utility function ii, as defined in the following:

-$$f(d{i,j}) = \begin{cases} \alpha(T{i,j}) \cdot (1 - \sqrt{d/D}) & \text{if } d{i,j} \le D \\ 0 & \text{otherwise} \end{cases}$$ (11)
+$$f(d{i,j}) = \begin{cases} \alpha(T{i,j}) \cdot (1 - \sqrt{d/D}) & \text{if } d{i,j} \le D \\ 0 & \text{otherwise} \end{cases}$$ (12)

 Under the same detour distance, d, and the same threshold, D, the detour probability of the threshold utility function is the largest, that of the decreasing utility function i is in the middle, and that of the decreasing utility function ii is the smallest.
 In these three utility functions, $\alpha(T{i,j})$ is set to be 0.001 for all the traffic flows.
-This means that a person receiving advertisements has a probability of 0.001 to go shopping [4], if the shop is on the way (i.e., no extra detour distance).
+This means that a person receiving advertisements has a probability of 0.001 to go shopping [4], if the shop is on the way.

-Fig. 9.
+Figure 10.
 The map and bus traces for Seattle's central area.